mxio/html-emails/README.md

 # html-emails
-Samples of HTML emails I built
+These are non-responsive HTML emails I built.
+The first one was done following a Tutsplus tutorial.
+The others are coded from images of email templates.

 ###Tutsplus Tutorial
 Email Version